Hello World Circuit

 1. Clamp the Board

-The CLAMP side is what you will use now to secure the board during printing and later during solder paste dispensing, while the BAKE side will be used when baking the board after a successful print.
+The CLAMP ledge is what you will use now to secure the board during printing and later during solder paste dispensing, while the BAKE side will be used when baking the board after a successful print.

 - Secure the board underneath the CLAMP ledges, and push the clamps inward against the board.
+The notches should be facing the board.

 - Screw down the clamps so that the provided thumb screws are finger-tight.